 Conversion goal idea: Track the trial signups, pre-order CTAs, and the checkout page itself using events.
 Monitor your final checkout page like never before.
-If you see significant dips in your conversion funnel, try to think like your leads do.
+If you see significant dips in your conversion funnel, try to think as your leads do.
 There’s so much you can do than just plain guesswork.
 For instance, you can review those sessions using click heatmaps or scroll heatmaps, and even session replay features are available at your disposal.

 - Buyers – Congratulations you made it!

 - Diamonds – But there are only four stages.
 It’s true that you have actual buyers, but this doesn’t mean you can lay back and relax.
 What you should do instead is some fine-tuning on your final conversion rate.
-This is a good time to start collecting feedbacks.
+This is a good time to start collecting feedback.
 Those who are willing to share their after purchase experience with you are your most valuable customers.
 If they take their time and fill out forms for you – even though people actually hate forms – will most likely be the number promoters of your website.
 Therefore you should learn to “keep them well”.
 A coupon code, an affiliate program, special events are great ways to keep them hooked.
 Your elementary interest is to spoil them.

-If you wish to get a deeper understanding of the conversion funnel, and the conversion rate optimization process, I recommend you reading this conversion rate optimization 101 article.
+If you wish to get a deeper understanding of the conversion funnel, and the conversion rate optimization process, I recommend you reading this conversion rate optimization 101 articles.

 Some of the best tools to help you in this stage are the following ones: